scottboehmer/megamek-unit-digest/units/akuma/akuma_aku-1xj.md

 ### Early Republic

 - Draconis Combine
+- Republic of the Sphere

 ### Late Republic

 - Draconis Combine
+- Republic of the Sphere

 ### Dark Ages

 - Draconis Combine
+- Republic of the Sphere

 ### ilClan